An isomorphism of motivic Galois groups: Nori's Galois group

-A representation of such a diagram is simply a morphism of directed graphs $T:\diaeff\to {\cal C}$ into a category ${\cal C}$.
-Nori's Tannakian theory asserts that associated to any such representation $T:\diaeff\to\fMod{\Lambda}$ into the category of finitely generated $\Lambda$-modules, there is a $\Lambda$-linear abelian category ${\cal C}(T)$ together with a factorization
+Instead of specifying explicitly what axioms such a representation should satisfy, Nori's idea was to impose \emph{all} axioms satisfied by a fixed homology theory.
+This is made precise by his Tannakian theory for diagrams which asserts that associated to a representation $T:\mathscr{D}\to\fMod{\Lambda}$ of any diagram $\mathscr{D}$ in the category of finitely generated $\Lambda$-modules, there is a $\Lambda$-linear abelian category ${\cal C}(T)$ together with a factorization